Chandan-patidar/Todoie-App/todoie/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-# whjy do we Need pros ?
+# whjy do we Need props ?
 Pros are like a paramaters to a function.